About Pregnancy App

 Can an app replace prenatal care?

-No. Pregnancy apps can support organization and education, but they cannot replace your OB-GYN, midwife, scans, tests, or maternity triage advice.
+No. Pregnancy apps can support organization, education, and emotional preparation, but they cannot replace your OB-GYN, midwife, scans, tests, or maternity triage advice.

 Are due date calculators accurate?